kholidfu/toped_agc/README.md

 So much work todo, easy brad...
 Do it one by one...

 ### BACKEND
+- [ ] full-text-search on title and description
 - [ ] save hot product via stats
 - [ ] save customer dbase
-- [ ] generate fake review but fixed
+- [ ] generate fake review but fixed (separate collection, i.e. review)
 - [ ] remove phone number from description (with regex)
 - [ ] save image
 - [ ] show related product
 - [ ] fix pricing

 ### FRONT-END
-- [ ] better template to ensure customers
+- [ ] show buy button
 - [ ] show form for order
-- [ ] show buy button
-- [ ] only show images if it exists
 - [ ] show fake review (more is better)
 - [ ] show related product
--
+- [ ] better template to ensure customers
+- [ ] only show images if it exists
+- [ ] show price range

 ### SEO
 #### ONPAGE